-This meeting may be recorded and broadcast live on the County Council's website.
+This agenda can be provided on request in large print or Braille or on disk.
+This meeting will be recorded and broadcast live on the County Council's website.
 The meeting may also be recorded and broadcast by the press and members of the public - please see the Filming Protocol available on the County Council's website.